 Clinical & Health Psychologist

-My approach to therapy is collaborative and strengths-based.
+My approach to therapy is collaborative and strengths based.
 I will work with you to explore the scope of the problem(s) you are facing and to develop a plan of action.
 I practice using evidence-based approaches such as cognitive-behavioural therapy, emotion-focused therapy, and mindfulness.
+I aim to create an open, nonjudgmental environment where you can feel safe to explore personal concerns, identify patterns that you might wish to change, and develop strategies to work towards your goals.

-I take a cognitive-behavioural and self-compassionate approach to therapy, while also employing aspects of self-acceptance and mindfulness.
+Feelings of fear, worry, and ‘stuckness’ can be a struggle for all of us.
+If you’re reading this right now, you may be in the thick of it.
 I can help guide you toward understanding unhelpful thought patterns, sitting with difficult feelings, and finding new ways of engaging with everyday life.
-My goal is to provide a warm, supportive, light environment for my clients, often using therapeutic strategies while searching for the humour in our struggles.
+My goal is to provide a warm, supportive and light environment for my clients, often using therapeutic strategies while searching for the humour in our struggles.

 Amanda is a social worker and pursued her doctorate in counselling to gain advanced skills in counselling and research.
 Amanda has provided counselling in community and university settings including at the Community Counselling Service at the University of Ottawa.